Rob3rt-RiverAH/Cyberwarfare80_BadUSBs_FLIPPERZERO_By_lilkoko13/README.md

 Great for testing reaction speed and situational awareness under pressure

 🐱 Cat Wallpaper
-Downloads and sets a photo of “The Bambino,” your first cat, as the desktop background
+Downloads and sets a photo of “The Bambino,” my very first cat, as the desktop background

 Because every hacker needs a cat sidekick